onzag/itemize/docs/tutorials/airbnb/04-search.md

 ## Memory pollution

-You might notice that if (for example) you search a place that holds no properties, and do in fact get 0 results; but then go to the manage units page, your listings are missing as well; this is caused by memory pollution.
+You might notice that if (for example) you search a place that holds no results, and do in fact get 0 results; but then go to the manage units page, your listings are missing as well; this is caused by memory pollution.

-Inside of itemize there are no pages, itemize has no notion of the navigation and how our components change from page to page, as a result the previous search and the new search are considered the same, they are part of the same state.
+Itemize has no notion of the navigation and how our components change from page to page, as a result the previous search and the new search are considered the same, they are part of the same state; at the slot id null, version null.

 This is because they both hold the same bit in memory, and as such hold the same state; this is one of the things with itemize and the fact the developer needs to manage its memory; itemize simply doesn't know that it hasn't performed the automatic search, it thinks it did because it already holds a state.